laxentis/arse/Readme.md

 This tool checks VATSIM METARs and preselects the runways for you.

-The software was built with PL-VACC in mind, hence it assumes that westward facing runways are better equipped and thus preferred in low wind conditions.

 **Caution**: The tool has to be launched **before** loading the sector file in EuroScope.

 ## Configuration